Kate Spade & Company: Leadership

 Deborah Lloyd, formerly of Banana Republic and Burberry, joined Kate Spade New York in 2007 and leads the creative aspects of the brand as president and chief creative officer.
 In this role, she oversees all creative aspects, including product design, merchandising and creative services.
 She retired in 2018.
 Nichola Glass took over her role and just debuted her first collection with the brand.

 Craig A. Leavitt joined the company shortly thereafter and was the chief executive officer from February 2014 until August 2017, after the acquisition of the company by Coach (now named Tapestry).
 On March 23, 2018, Anna Bakst, former president of the accessories and footwear categories at Michael Kors, was appointed CEO of the company and reports directly to Victor Luis, Tapestry's CEO.
 Bakst served as CEO for less than two years before announcing she would leave at the end of 2019.

 Brands

-The Kate Spade & Company portfolio of brands today includes Kate Spade New York and Jack Spade.
-The Adelington Design Group, a private-label jewelry design and development group, is also operated by the company.
+The Kate Spade & Company portfolio of brands included Kate Spade New York and Jack Spade.
+The Adelington Design Group, a private-label jewelry design and development group, was also operated by the company.